Kal Yafai: Domestic & regional success

+WBA Super flyweight champion

 Yafai vs. Concepción

 Yafai secured a fight with WBA super flyweight champion Luis Concepción (35-4, 24 KOs) after knocking out previous opponent Tellez.
 Eddie Hearn confirmed it would take place on the undercard of Anthony Joshua vs. Éric Molina on 10 December at the Manchester Arena.
 With a win, Yafai looked to become the first boxer from Birmingham to win a world title in over 100 years.
 At the official weigh in, Yafai weighed in at 8st 2lbs and Concepción weighed 8st 5lbs, which was above the limit.
 He was given an hour to drop the extra weight or risk not having the title at stake.
 Two hours after the initial weigh in, Concepción only managed to lose 0.3lbs, thus losing his WBA title on the scales.
 The title was only at stake for Yafai.
 Yafai put in a dominant performance and outscored Concepción in nearly every round to win the WBA super-flyweight title.
 The judges scored the bout 120–108, 117-110 and 119-108 all in favour of Yafai after 12 rounds.
 Yafai also became the first boxer from Birmingham to win a world title in over 100 years.